vandermesis/Kolorofon/README.md

 - [x] used MVVM software architecture
 - [x] followed coding best practices and SOLID principles
 - [x] used Gitflow
-- [x] all critical parts of application covered by unit tests with use of Bitrise CI
+- [x] all critical parts of application covered by unit tests with use of Travis CI

 ## How to use it